helioforecast/Predstorm/README.md

 ## Dependencies

-To install the packages that need to be added to an existing anaconda installation,
+To install the packages that need to be added to an existing anaconda python3 installation (https://www.anaconda.com/distribution/),

 * sunpy (https://github.com/sunpy/sunpy), cdflib (https://github.com/MAVENSDC/cdflib),

-* predstorm_l5.py checks for an ffmpeg (for converting images, making movies) executable in the current directory, otherwise the system-wide available version is used.

 use this on a command line: